 How will my gut be able to heal with this imbalance going on, and Candida colonising the gut more than before?
 And having to spend more money on Oregano oil to fight the problem, whilst the Absorb Plus feeds it, makes no sense to me.

-Please don’t panic – thousands of people have successfully used Absorb Plus to date (and all people with IBD have some degree of Candida overgrowth) and nothing has happened to change that.
+Please don’t panic – thousands of people have successfully used Absorb Plus (or Absorb Element+ in the UK) to date (and all people with IBD have some degree of Candida overgrowth) and nothing has happened to change that.

 So, first of all, Candida albicans is NOT a bacteria.
 It is a yeast organism.
 And it is a natural and beneficial resident throughout our entire bodies – as long as it is in a healthy balance with other microorganisms.

 The problem occurs when there is a Candida overgrowth.
 This happens for numerous reasons but it is usually triggered by drug antibiotic or steroid use.
 These drugs kill off the good bacteria in the gut, which normally keep Candida in balance.

 Like many microorganisms, simple carbohydrates (sugars) are also the preferred food of yeast organisms like Candida albicans.

 Now, when it comes to healing gut disorders, the healing often has to occur in layers, because you just can’t treat everything at once – the body can’t handle it.
 So, compared to intestinal bleeding, malnutrition and malabsorption, continual pain, etc. Candida is definitely a ‘lesser stage’ problem and can be dealt with after the more serious symptoms are resolved.

 This is because there is NO elemental product in existence that will not feed Candida – because ALL carbohydrates are broken down into sugars.
 So even if you ingest a fructose-free elemental product, the maltodextrin (or whatever else the carbohydrate source might be) will still feed the Candida.